 Are all of your Christmas lights in one giant tangle?
 Bows squashed?
 Garland in a knot?
 Here are genius ways to store & organize Christmas decorations!

-Use tension rods to create a custom organized spice drawer.
+Use them to create a custom, organized spice drawer.

 Get a set of spice jars here.

-If you store your spices in an upper cabinet instead, here is a post I did about organizing my own spice cabinet: How I organized my baking and spice cabinet.
+Do you store your spices in an upper cabinet instead?
+Here is a post I did aboutย organizingย my own spice cabinet:ย How I organized my baking and spice cabinet.

 How to organize your baking and spice cabinet so it is better organized and more efficient.
 Tips from a pro organizer.

-Is your kitchen so messy you don’t even want to think about making dinner?
-THE ULTIMATE KITCHEN ORGANIZATION GUIDE is a professional organizer-created Ebook, filled with 41 pages of the best kitchen organizing tips, tricks, and meal plan help that will get your kitchen the most organized it’s ever been!
+Is your kitchen so messy that you don’t even want to think about making dinner?
+THE ULTIMATE KITCHEN ORGANIZATION GUIDE is a professional organizer-created eBook.
+It is filled with 41 pages of the best kitchen organizing tips, tricks, and meal plan help.
+This guide will get your kitchen the most organized it’s ever been!

 Is your kitchen so messy you don't even want to think about making dinner?
 THE ULTIMATE KITCHEN ORGANIZATION GUIDE is an e-book created by a professional organizer, filled with 41 pages of the best kitchen organizing tips, tricks, and meal plan help that will get your kitchen the most organized it's ever been!